 These early photographs from our collections show the Monitor at work—and play.

-Staff members of The Christian Science Monitor formed a baseball team as early as 1911.
-The team enjoyed some success in the Boston Newspaper League and in playing teams fielded by local churches, department stores, and the utility company.
-This photo was most likely taken in the late 1920s.
-Courtesy of The Christian Science Monitor.
+Staff members of the Monitor formed a baseball team as early as 1911.
+The players enjoyed some success in the Boston Newspaper League and in competing with teams fielded by local churches, department stores, and the utility company.
+This photo (circa 1928–1931) was most likely taken in the late 1920s (P04892):

 This 1925 photo (P04327) shows workers making printing plates in the Monitor‘s stereotype room.
 At this time, the newspaper was printed in the original Publishing House of The Christian Science Publishing Society, located at 107 Falmouth Street in Boston.
 Later it moved to a new Publishing House at One Norway Street, completed in 1934.
 The Monitor‘s editorial department remains in the Publishing House today.
 The Mary Baker Eddy Library opened in this same building in 2002.